FengboMa/docs.spectraguru/docs/Getting-started.md

 ### Visit our site

 {: .note }
 Aug 16, 2024.
-For UGA internal usage.
+For UGA internal usage on dev branch.
 Connect to school local area network (LAN), i.e. school Wi-Fi PAWS-Secure.
 And visit [here](http://172.19.194.69:8501)!

-Our application is hosted [space holder](https://www.youtube.com/watch?v=dQw4w9WgXcQ)!
+Our application is hosting at [space-holder](https://www.youtube.com/watch?v=dQw4w9WgXcQ)!
 Please use it directly, as easy as it can go.

 ### Deploy locally